 As many psychology and neuroscience students have heard in lectures, discussions surrounding psychedelics and their treatment implications have proliferated with increased research into their therapeutic success in alleviating mental health disorders.
 Even if you aren’t a STEM student, psychedelics like magic mushrooms have entered recreational spaces as more young adults are moving away from alcohol usage and experimenting with hallucinogens.

 As a hallucinogenic fungus, magic mushrooms contain ingredients that interact with the brain and mind to trigger changes in perception.
 Depending on the dose, it can even alter our metaphysical belief systems.
-For some, psychedelics are reminiscent of the counterculture craze that dominated the zeitgeist of the 1960s, where liberal attitudes towards love, sex, and politics paralleled a surge in the recreational consumption of these narcotics.
+For some, psychedelics are reminiscent of the counterculture craze that dominated the zeitgeist of the 1960s, where liberal attitudes towards love, sex, and politics paralleled a surge in the recreational consumption of these substances.

 For many leading Western scientists such as Timothy Leary and Roland Griffiths, psychedelics represent the future of mental health treatment and neurological research.
 In several studies, psilocybin — the active ingredient in magic mushrooms — has been found effective in treating severe depressive disorders that do not respond to conventional treatment plans like medications and therapy.